MySmile/mysmile/docs/source/Technical Specifications/Content/Preferences.rst

    * - Image quality
      - 70
      - Global setting for the quality of the uploaded pictures.
-The picture quality is in the direct proportion to the size of the file.
+Picture quality is in the direct proportion to the size of the file.
 A value of 100 corresponds to the maximum quality.

    * - Image autoscale
      - True